Deaf and Hard of Hearing (DHH)

 - Captioning of audio/visual materials

-- Sorenson Video Relay - To obtain a video phone or inquire about ntouch® Mobile, which enables your smartphone to become a video phone, you can contact Sorenson VRS.
+- Sorenson Video Relay - Sorenson Communications offers a free video phone to anyone who is deaf or hard of hearing.
+To obtain a video phone or inquire about ntouch® Mobile, which enables your smartphone to become a video phone, you can contact Sorenson VRS.

 - Seminole State also provides free use of a video phone at the Sanford/Lake Mary campus’ Student Center in the Disability Support Services office, room 130.